oasis-tcs/odata-openapi/lib/README.md

  -d, --diagram           include YUML diagram
  -h, --help              show this info
- --host                  host (default: localhost) --levels                maximum number of path segments -o, --openapi-version   3.0.0 to 3.0.3 or 3.1.0 (default: 3.0.2) -p, --pretty            pretty-print JSON result
+ --host                  host (default: localhost)
+ -k, --keep              root resource to keep (can be specified multiple times with one name each) --levels                maximum number of path segments -o, --openapi-version   3.0.0 to 3.0.3 or 3.1.0 (default: 3.0.2) -p, --pretty            pretty-print JSON result